FeatureBaseDB/featurebase-docs/docs/tools/fbsql/fbsql-running-sql.md

 nav_order: 4
 ---

-# How do I run SQL queries with FBSQL?
+# How do I run SQL queries with fbsql?

-Valid SQL queries can be run directly in the FBSQL interface and via files in accessible directories.
+Valid SQL queries can be run directly in the fbsql interface and via files in accessible directories.

-This reference explains FBSQL flags relating to database connections and schema
+This reference explains fbsql flags relating to database connections and schema

 ## Before you begin